MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 ```
 {{</highlight>}}

-Then press apply {{< mousebutton "left" >}}.
+Then, press apply {{< mousebutton "left" >}}.
 The name of the structure is defined in the group of each CSO.
 We now show the label of the group next to the contour.
 Add a `CSOLabelPlacementGlobal` module to define a better readable location of these labels.

 The module `CSOLabelPlacementGlobal` implements an automatic label placement strategy that considers all CSOs on a slice.